BA (Hons) (NFQ Level 8) OR BSc (Hons) NFQ Level 8)

 DN520 – O6/H7 in English, Irish, a third language and three other recognised subjects.

 DN700 – O6/H7 in English, Irish, Mathematics and three other recognised subjects.
 Other Entry Routes same as above.

 Why is this course for me?

 Take up Italian and you will open up excellent career opportunities in many areas of business and society.
 Italian is an exciting language to study – you will have the option to spend a year studying in Italy, one of the world’s most beautiful and fascinating countries.
-At UCD you will be immersed in Italian culture, from Dante to Elena Ferrante.
+At UCD you will be immersed in Italian culture, from Dante to contemporary Italian writers.

 Career & Graduate Study Opportunities

-Studying Italian opens the door to graduate studies (MA or PhD, in Ireland or abroad) and many careers, including:
+Studying Italian opens the door to many careers, including:

 - Careers in organisations including the EU, UN and NGOs